Ferretelic/GoogleMapsRecommender/README.md

 * $\mathbf{e}^{\ast}_j$ is the embedding of the selected negative item.
 * $\alpha$ is a hyperparameter controlling the mixing ratio.

-This synthesized embedding $\mathbf{e}'_j$ serves as a harder negative sample for computing the BPR loss, forcing the model to better discriminate between true positive items and difficult false candidates.
+This synthesized embedding $\mathbf{e}^{\prime}_j$ serves as a harder negative sample for computing the BPR loss, forcing the model to better discriminate between true positive items and difficult false candidates.

 ## 5. Experiments & Validations